12. The on-site inspection

 12.11 Feedback at the end of the inspection

 At the end of the inspection, the inspector will give verbal feedback of the main findings and provisional judgements.
-This feedback will usually be given to the responsible individual (as appropriate).
+This feedback will usually be given to the registered manager or individual registered provider (as appropriate).
 Additional senior staff may also attend, if agreed in advance with the inspector.
 In some circumstances, an inspector may need extra time after the inspection fieldwork to take advice before giving feedback.
 The day of feedback is counted as the last day of the inspection.

 The inspector should: